Maiolus of Cluny

-Majolus of Cluny (Maieul, Mayeul, Mayeule) (c.
+Majolus of Cluny (Maieul, Mayeul, Mayeule, Mayol) (c.
 906 – May 11, 994) was the fourth abbot of Cluny.
 Majolus was very active in reforming individual communities of monks and canons; first, as a personal commission, requested and authorized by the Emperor or other nobility.
 Later, he found it more effective to affiliate some of the foundations to the motherhouse at Cluny to lessen the likelihood of later relapse.

 He travelled widely and was recognized as a person of influence both at Rome and the Imperial court.
 He is buried at the Priory of Souvigny, along with Odilo, the fifth abbot of Cluny, and commemorated individually on May 11, and also on April 29 with four other early abbots of Cluny.

 Vitae

 There are two "lives" written about Majolus: one by Syrius, a monk of Cluny; and one by Odilo, the fifth abbot of Cluny.

 Life

 Majolus' father, named "Fulcher", was from a wealthy provincial family of Avignon.
 His mother was named Raimodis.
 They had two sons: Majolus and Cynricus.
 It is not known for sure which was the older, but traditionally the younger sons of noble families were given to the church and the elder sons were made the heirs to the father's estate, hence because Majolus became a monk, it is sometimes assumed he is the younger.

 Around 916, Majolus fled his family's estates near Rietz to stay with relatives at Mâcon due to the feudal wars.
 Both his parents died while he was young.